sensiasoft/sensorhub/sensorhub-all/src/site/markdown/index.md

 Low level functions of SensorHub (send commands and read data from sensor) are coded efficiently and can be used on embedded hardware running [Java SE®](http://www.oracle.com/technetwork/java/javase), [Java ME®][Java ME] or [Android®](http://www.android.com) while more advanced data processing capabilities are fully multi-threaded and can thus benefit from a more powerful hardware platform (e.g. multi-processor servers or even clusters).

-SensorHub is pure java software but we have plans to release parts of this software in other languages (Arduino, C++) to be used on low power micro-controllers (note that some more powerful ARM micro-controllers can run the Java version directly using [Java ME®][Java ME].
+SensorHub is pure java software but we have plans to release parts of this software in other languages (Arduino, C++) to be used on low power micro-controllers (note that some more powerful ARM micro-controllers can also run the Java version directly using [Java ME®][Java ME]).

+If you're interested in knowing more, this [presentation](https://drive.google.com/open?id=0B41B4izqa7n_Zlc5Qi1YaE1Ubm8) gives an overview of SensorHub's architecture.

 [Java ME]: http://www.oracle.com/us/technologies/java/embedded/micro-edition/overview/index.html